stephenharris/Event-Organiser/readme.txt

 == Changelog ==

+= 1.1 =
+Improved admin calendar navigation, with category/venue filters.
+You can now import events from an ICAL file.
+Further details included in the ics export file.
+The venue content editor is now fully featured.
+Venue descriptions now understand shortcodes.
+Fixed minor bugs.

+= 1.0.5 =
+Fixed export bug.

 = 1.0.4 =
 Introduced warning messages for unsupported PHP / WP versions and missing tables.
 Updated templates to work with more themes.
 Updated event table install.